qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-concepts-and-terms.md

 * Often a spherical or ellipsoidal representation.
 * Horizontal and/or vertical.
-* `WGS84` is a common global datum, but many others (including locally best-fitting models).
+* `WGS84` is a common global datum, but many others exist (including locally best-fitting models).
 * Differences between datums can be significant (> 100 meters in some cases).
 :::